 Bringing home a new kitten can be an exciting experience, but her unfamiliar new home may seem somewhat scary to her at first.
-A frightened kitten may hide in your furniture or appliances to get away from it all or she might even become trapped inside your walls.
-With some detective work and a little food you'll likely be able to find your lost kitten, wherever she's hiding in your home.
+A frightened kitten may hide in your furniture or appliances to get away from it all or she might even become trapped inside your walls where you can't find your new cat in the house.
+With some detective work and a little food, you'll likely be able to find your lost kitten, wherever she's hiding in your home.

 Kittens love to hide in small, dark spots.
 Check under your bed, under bedspreads and even inside the box spring itself; kitties can tear through the fabric under the box spring with their claws to get inside.
 Look behind furniture and inside recliners and convertible sofas, where a kitten might climb inside.
 Don't open or close any furniture pieces because the kitten could be hurt if she's inside.

 Move around the items on your bookshelves, where a kitten might tuck herself behind a book.
 Carefully open all drawers and cabinets to be sure she didn't climb into one and get trapped inside.

 Appliances give off heat while they are running, making them appealing hiding spots for kittens because they feel warm just like their mother.
 Pull forward your refrigerator and inspect the back of it to make sure the kitten isn't tucked somewhere inside.

 Check both behind and inside the washer and dryer for the kitten.
 Add clothing one piece at a time to the washer as some kittens like to hide in laundry baskets.
 Take a look inside the dishwasher to see if your new kitten found her way inside it.
 Finally, search behind your electronic devices as well, such as behind your TV.